Skip to main content

 }

-Output to the console the generated shades with a tailwind.config.js compatible structure
+Use the --tailwind option to output the generated shades to the console with a tailwind.config.js compatible structure.

 > purgetss shades 000f3d --tailwind